Martin Buvik

 Martin Johannes Toralf Buvik (14 January 1923–17 February 2018) was a Norwegian politician for the Conservative Party.

-Buvik was a teacher in Skånland and Evenes from 1942 until 1947.
+Buvik was a teacher in Skånland Municipality and Evenes Municipality from 1942 until 1947.
 After this, he worked for the Conservative Party in Troms county.
-Later, he was a member of Tromsøysund municipal council from 1955 to 1963.
+Later, he was a member of the municipal council for Tromsøysund Municipality from 1955 to 1963.
 He was elected to the Norwegian Parliament, representing Troms county in 1965, and was re-elected on two occasions, serving from 1965 until 1977.
 In 1977, he was appointed to be the County Governor of Troms county, a position he held until 1990.
 He was also the chairman of the Norwegian Petroleum Directorate from 1977 until 1989.